annabranco/mango/README.md

 `$ yarn start`

 On normal mode, the local server will not be started.
-The app will try to reach the local server, and if it not running, no errors will occur and the app will run with default values.
+The app will try to reach the local server, and if it is not running, no errors will be thrown and the app will run with default values.

 ## Running tests